 Given her formative years were in India at the turn of the twentieth century, without modern agricultural practices and ubiquitous refrigeration, you can possibly understand her opinion.
 This opinion was shared by many at that time too, but times have changed.

 Her requirements for this and similar dishes had the vegetables washed in one area of the kitchen, then peeled in another.
-This was done, according to her notes, under almost hospital standards of hygiene.
+This was done, according to her notes, under nearly medical standards of hygiene.

 This salad meets her food preparation standards as it is made with a vegetable that requires peeling.